mojaloop/documentation/discussions/workbench.md

 **Use cases:**
 - Validate assumptions about Mojaloop (how it works, what it does, what it _doesn't_ do)
+- Learn how mojaloop is aligned with wholesale APIs, and what it would take to get a DFSP using these APIs over a Mojaloop switch
 - Learn about mojaloop-enabled hubs and associated use cases (technology perspective)
 - Assess how Mojaloop will affect their business in the future

 **Examples from our user personas:**
 - EastPay - compare and shop around for banks/payment providers based on Mojaloop's open fee structure
-- Juvo - [todo: finish]
-- Jumo -
+- Jumo - Open up transparent and fairer lending markets on top of a Mojaloop enabled switch?

 **Outputs: (How can the Mojaloop OSS Community better serve these players?)**
 - Understand how Mojaloop and Wholesale APIs fit together (or don't)
+- Enable fintechs to interact with Mojaloop over 1 or 2 wholesale banking APIs (e.g. GSMA MM api)
 - take them from little to no understanding of Mojaloop -> demonstrating real prototypes

 **Inputs: (what are the things that we need to do to meet these goals)**
-- [todo - I don't know how these differ from above]
+1. Improved mojaloop documentation specific for this role.
+2. Documentation or working document on how Mojaloop will work with wholesale apis
+3. Self-deployed lab environment with DFSP that expose some wholesale apis with basic functionality for fintechs to test against

 ## OSS Lab/Workbench efforts alongside others

-There's other people in the community working on some of these needs we outlined above.
+There are others in the community working on some of these needs we outlined above.
 How can we align ourselves together to: (1) Not duplicate efforts (nor step on each other's toes) and (2) Provide the most impact for end users and the Mojaloop community as a whole

 In general, we reached a consensus around the following:
 - any OSS Lab effort should be focused with a specific end user in mind